apache/fineract/README.md

 ============
 Please see <https://cwiki.apache.org/confluence/display/FINERACT/Contributor%27s+Zone> for the developers wiki page.

-Please refer to <https://cwiki.apache.org/confluence/display/FINERACT/Fineract+101> for first time contribution for this project.
+Please refer to <https://cwiki.apache.org/confluence/display/FINERACT/Fineract+101> for the first-time contribution to this project.

 Please see <https://cwiki.apache.org/confluence/display/FINERACT/How-to+articles> for technical details to get started.